ropensci/roweb3/content/blog/2024-11-20-allcontributors/index.md

 One strong motivation for [allcontributors.org](https://allcontributors.org) is to "Recognize all contributors, including those that don't push code."
 This system is great, it is very widely used, and we encourage anybody to please use it!
-It is nevertheless not the only way to acknowledge contributions to your software. rOpenSci also has its own [allcontributors R package](https://docs.ropensci.org/allcontributors/) which offers a different workflow to automate the process of acknowledging contributors.
+It is nevertheless not the only way to acknowledge contributions to your software. rOpenSci also has its own [allcontributors R package](https://docs.ropensci.org/allcontributors/) which offers a different yet easy workflow to automate the process of acknowledging contributors.

 ## Disadvantages of the allcontributors.org system